Gunfire, clashes amid Iran protests over water scarcity

 State TV reported Sunday afternoon that "peace had returned" to Khorramshahr and an unspecified number of protesters had been arrested.
 It said some demonstrators carried firearms during the unrest.

 It's unclear what sparked the violence.
-Iranian Interior Minister Abdolreza Rahmani Fazli told journalists Sunday there had been no deaths, and just one person wounded.
+Iranian Interior Minister Abdolreza Rahmani Fazli told journalists Sunday there had been no deaths.
+A deputy to Fazli later said the violence wounded one civilian and 10 police officers, according to the semi-official ISNA news agency.

 "Such protests are directed by the propaganda of opportunists from places and people that are recognized by us as foes," Fazli said.
 "You observe how they are fueling such incidents in the foreign media and in the cyberspace these days."